-13. A baserunner who sees the opposing catcher or infielder holding the ball waiting for him/her may not charge with great force into the defensive player hoping to dislodge the ball.
+- 13. A baserunner who sees the opposing catcher or infielder holding the ball waiting for him/her may not charge with great force into the defensive player hoping to dislodge the ball.
 He/she will be called out and if the action is flagrant, may be ejected from the game.
 The runner may slide or otherwise try to avoid the tag (within the base path).
-THIS RULE WILL BE STRICTLY ENFORCED.

-M. SCOREKEEPING - Keeping score is the responsibility of the batting team.
+THIS RULE WILL BE STRICTLY ENFORCED. - 14.
+If a runner slows up while coming into a base intentionally to avoid contact/a dangerous play, that runner MAY be deemed safe if in the umpire's judgement, the runner would have been safe had they continued on at full speed. - M. SCOREKEEPING Keeping score is the responsibility of the batting team.
 The umpire shall check the score sheet every half-inning to verify the score.
 The umpire shall settle any discrepancies in the score.
 His/her ruling is final.